 Our collections of Scottish children's books are particularly rich in illustrations.

 Today, with the rise of computers and image processing technology, it is easy to produce books full of high-quality colour images.
-However, as our pages on private press and artists' books show, the older techniques are still being maintained and developed in experimental ways.
+However, as our page on private press shows, the older techniques are still being maintained and developed in experimental ways.
 In 1981 the Library received a collection of the tools and woodblocks used by the Scottish wood engraver Agnes Miller Parker.
 Scottish writers such as Robert Louis Stevenson are continually attracting the attention of artists who want the opportunity to illustrate classic novels like 'Treasure Island'.
 (The Bartholomew Collection includes the engraved copper plate used to print the map in the first edition of 'Treasure Island').

 Finding aids and consultation

 It is not always straightforward to find out about illustrated books.
 Although newly created catalogue records should note the presence of illustrations (often abbreviated to ill. or to port. for 'portrait'), these are rarely described in detail, and many records for older books do not meet these standards.